What Does Bath Salts Addiction Look Like? Know the Signs

 Summary

 Taking bath salts has many risks, but stopping can be even more difficult.
-Dependence on bath salts can lead to tolerance and addiction.
+Dependence on the substance can lead to tolerance and addiction.

 What's Next?